Maxyapper7/website/content/posts/2022/apt.md

 ## What is APT?

 Apt is a package manager.
-Package manager is something that uses a thing called repositroies to dowload and install packages.
-Apt is mainly used on debain and debain distros.
-And because of that apt tends to be behind a little bit behind and dosen't have the newest releases.
-Note that apt is just the program that gets and installes packages NOT the repositry.
+A package manager is something that uses a thing called repositories to download and install packages.
+Apt is mainly used on Debian and Debian distros.
+And because of that apt tends to be a little bit behind and doesn’t have the newest releases.
+Note that apt is just the program that gets and installs packages NOT the repository.

 ## APT commands